 The history of the United States is short when compared to that of other countries.
 Nonetheless, there are many mysteries.
-Assassinations, disappearances, murders and more have left history experts and buffs baffled.
-When it comes to the following famous mysteries, even when there seems to be proof that leads to one answer, something does not fall into place and we are left with questions.
+Assassinations, disappearances, murders, and more have left history experts and buffs baffled.
+The following famous mysteries continue to intrigue us, even though they occurred so long ago.
+What is about these events that seems to fascinate every succeeding generation?

 President John Kennedy or J.F.K. was assassinated in Dallas, Texas on November 22, 1963, at about 12:30 p.m.
 He sat next to his wife when a bullet struck him in the neck.
 The second shot hit him in the right side of his head.
 He was declared dead half an hour later.
 The nation was shocked.
 America still sees this as one of the most tragic events and one of the most famous mysteries in United States history to this day.

 Later on that day, a man named Lee Harvey Oswald was arrested for the murder of the president and a police officer who attempted to question him.
 Oswald worked for the Texas School Book Depository, from which the shots appear to have come.
 A rifle and three shell casings were found near a sixth-floor window in the building.
 Oswald maintained his innocence while in custody, though the evidence against him was, and is, strong.
 He never did get the chance to stand trial.
 He was murdered by Jack Ruby on November 24.
 Ruby shot Oswald while he was being transferred by police.